 As of March 31, 2012, the Company had stopped accruing cash and/or PIK interest and original issue discount ("OID") on four investments, including three that had not paid all of their scheduled cash interest payments for the period ended March 31, 2012.
-As of March 31, 2011, the Company had stopped accruing cash interest, PIK interest and OID on three investments that had not paid all of their scheduled cash interest payments for the period all of their scheduled cash interest payments for the period and Narch 31, 2012.
+As of March 31, 2011, the Company had stopped accruing cash interest, PIK interest and OID on three investments that had not paid all of their scheduled cash interest payments for the period ended March 31, 2011.